Cold Day Memory

 Cold Day Memory is the eighth studio album by American rock band Sevendust, released on April 20, 2010.
-The album marks the return of guitarist Clint Lowery who previously left Sevendust in 2004 to work with Dark New Day.
-The album debuted at No. 12 on the Billboard 200, selling about 27,000 copies in the United States in its first week of release, marking the band's highest debut ever.
+The album marks the return of guitarist Clint Lowery, who previously left Sevendust in 2004 to work with Dark New Day.
+The album debuted at No. 12 on the Billboard 200 chart, selling around 27,000 copies in the United States in its first week of release, marking the band's highest debut ever.

 Recording and production

-In October 2009, Sevendust began recording a new album at Groovemaster Studios in Chicago, Illinois with producer Johnny K. Clint Lowery's brother, Corey Lowery, who had previously worked with Clint Lowery in the band Dark New Day, also aided the band in their recording process.
+The album was recorded at Groovemaster Studios in Chicago, Illinois with producer Johnny K. Clint Lowery's brother, Corey Lowery, who had previously worked with Clint Lowery in the band Dark New Day, also aided the band in their recording process.

 On January 20, 2010, drummer Morgan Rose revealed that the album title was Cold Day Memory.

 Guitarist Clint Lowery, who rejoined Sevendust in March 2008, commented: "This record personally has been one of the most difficult, but most rewarding records I've ever worked on.
 I put a lot of pressure on myself to contribute good material to the guys after being gone for last three records and that helped me focus more than I ever had."
 Lajon Witherspoon added: "I feel this album shows new growth for the band.
 We're very happy to have Clint back and are looking forward for everyone hearing the magic that's made when we're all together!"

-During the recording process, the band would leave the studio to perform several shows, and then return afterwards; a process that Lowery was initially against at first.